alicika/snippets/README.md

 # snippets
-A temporal repo for temporary files and useful snippets and my current interest, which is, models using pytorch.
+A temporal repo for temporary files and useful snippets. just a jotdown in reference to my learning.

 ## prerequirements:
 installer: tkinter <br>